esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 If using FloodingMesh you can try to experiment with reducing error rates by using the mesh method `void setBroadcastReceptionRedundancy(uint8_t redundancy);` (default 2) at the cost of more RAM.

-With both FloodingMesh and the EspnowMeshBackend it is possible to use `floodingMesh.getEspnowMeshBackend().setBroadcastTransmissionRedundancy(uint8_t redundancy)` (default 1) to increase the chance of a message arriving at the cost of longer transmission times.
+With both FloodingMesh and the EspnowMeshBackend it is possible to use `floodingMesh.getEspnowMeshBackend().setBroadcastTransmissionRedundancy(uint8_t redundancy)` (default 1) to increase the chance of a message arriving, at the cost of longer transmission times.

 For reducing the amount of transmissions in the network, that will either require you to optimize your transmission usage or reduce the amount of background protocol transmissions.
 The latter option is described in greater detail in the two answers below.